mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 - "DID Object" Identifier Syntax and Construction
 - "DID Object" DID Document CRUD Operations

+NOTE: The term "DID Object" Identifier is synonomous with the term "DID Object" Decentralized Identifier.

 This specification conforms to the requirements specified in the DID Decentralized Identifier specification[2] currently published by the W3C Credentials Community Group (CCG).